harishb2k/xorm/CONTRIBUTING.md

 TEST_TIDB_HOST= TEST_TIDB_DBNAME= TEST_TIDB_USERNAME= TEST_TIDB_PASSWORD= make test-tidb
 ```

-And if your branch is related with cache, you could also enable it via `TEST_CACHE_ENABLE=true`.
+And if your branch is related with cache, you could also enable it via `TEST_CACHE_CONNSTR=memory`.

 ### Patch review